yarbshk/pybitrix24/README.md

 ### Preparation

-The current and next sections can be skipped if only webhooks will be used.
+The current section and next one can be skipped if only webhooks will be used.

 To start making requests it's necessary to [create an application](https://training.bitrix24.com/rest_help/bitrix24_apps/index.php) in the marketplace first.
 Then all necessary values (**hostname**, **client ID** and **secret**) will be available:
 ![Marketplace local list](docs/source/_static/marketplace-local-list.png)